afridho/encrypt/README.md

-# afridho-mongodb
+# afridho-encrypt

-A simple and easy-to-use MongoDB client wrapper for Node.js applications.
-This package provides a straightforward interface for performing common database operations such as reading, inserting, updating, and deleting documents in a MongoDB collection.
+A simple and secure AES encryption and decryption utility for Node.js applications.
+This package provides an easy-to-use interface for encrypting and decrypting sensitive information using AES encryption.

 ## Table of Contents